 At ASUN, we have made it our mission to provide students with an accessible, affordable, high-quality education.
 ASUN achieves its mission by hiring the best and brightest faculty and staff to teach, advise, and provide support to its students.
-ASUN strategically also partners businesses with local to ensure our curriculum meets the needs of local industries and our students receive the most up-to-date training.
+ASUN also strategically partners with local businesses to ensure our curriculum meets the needs of local industries and our students receive the most up-to-date training.

-In the pages of this catalog, you will find classes and programs assured to provide you with the skills necessary to succeed in your chosen career field or at a fouryear university.
+In the pages of this hand-book, you will find classes and programs assured to provide you with the skills necessary to succeed in your chosen career field or at a four-year university.
 You will also find extensive support services to assist you on your educational journey.
-Whether you attend full-time, parttime or online, you are important to us and we are committed to helping you achieve your goals.
+Whether you attend full-time, part-time or online, you are important to us and we are committed to helping you achieve your goals.
 ASUN offers everything traditional and non-traditional students need to soar in both the classroom and in the workforce.